NCEAS/eml/docs/eml-semantic-annotations-primer.md

 Sounds easy, right?
 What could possibly go wrong?
 With semantic annotation, you are adding precise definitions of concepts and relationships that can be traversed with computer logic.
 Annotations are not simply a set of loosely structured keywords!
-This is a really powerful addition to EML, and so comes with some risk.
+This is a really powerful addition to EML, and so it comes with some risk.
 The main thing you should ensure is that your annotations are **logically consistent**.

 **The simplest way to check your logic is to write out the RDF triple components and see if it makes sense as a sentence**.